vbetsch/agilo/README.md

 npm install
 ```
 2. Create your firebase config file and named it `.env.local` at the root of the project
-Create a file and named it `.env.local` at the root of the project
 ```dotenv
 VITE_API_KEY="your_api_key"
 VITE_AUTH_DOMAIN="your_auth_domain"